 When pain cannot be controlled with medication, surgical options should be discussed with a neurosurgeon.
 Surgery could range from simple injections of anesthetic into the trigeminal nerve to complex procedures that must be performed in the operating room.
 In general, the more complex procedures provide longer-lasting pain relief but with greater potential for more serious complications.

 If you are diagnosed with tic douloureux, your doctor may refer you to a neurologist or neurosurgeon for management of the pain.

-- Some of the medications used to treat tic douloureux may affect your blood counts and liver function, so it is important to have these levels monitored by your doctor.
+Some of the medications used to treat tic douloureux may affect your blood counts and liver function, so it is important to have these levels monitored as instructed by your doctor.

 Tic douloureux cannot be prevented.